coldfrontlabs/coldfrontlabs-drupalsi/README.md

     distribution: drupal-7.28           # Specify a distribution (e.g. commerce_kickstart, wetkit).
 Defaults to 'drupal'.
 Include the version optionally.
     api_version: 7                      # Specify which core API version (e.g. 6, 7, 8).
 Defaults to '7'
     distro_root: '/var/www/html'        # Full path to your Drupal root directory with no trailing slash.
 This will create your site root folder at '/var/www/html/<distroname>'
     group_alias: default                # Value to use to create the drush site alias group for sites on this distro.
 Defaults to the value of 'distribution'.
+    omit_files:                         # List of files to remove from core.
+Useful for removing uncessary files for production sites.
+      - INSTALL.txt
+      - CHANGELOG.txt
+      - update.php
   dropfort:
     distribution: dropfort                  # Specify a distribution (e.g. commerce_kickstart, wetkit).
 Defaults to 'drupal'
     api_version: 7                          # Specify which core API version (e.g. 6, 7, 8).
 Defaults to '7'